CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 ## Getting Started with the Hackathon

-Welcome to your Azure Innovators Hackathon: Elevating AI, Data, and RAG Mastery!
+Welcome to your Microsoft Azure OpenHack Workshop!
 We have prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing your Hackathon Environment